 Come out to get your picture taken with Santa Claus!!!
 Children and well-behaved, leashed dogs are welcome!
 Pictures are $2.00 per person or pet and $1.00 of each picture will go directly to the Friends of Oleta River State Park to assist in maintaining our resources!

-Ranger History Program and Historic Weapons Firing Demonstration @ Dade Battlefield Historic State ParkSaturday, December 2, 2017 - 10:30am EST
+Ranger History Program @ Dade Battlefield Historic State ParkSaturday, December 2, 2017 - 10:30am EST

 Program is included with your park entrance fee of $3 per vehicle for up to eight people.
 Extra persons, bicyclists and pedestrians pay $2 each.

-Join a park ranger every Saturday morning through the cooler months of the year for a program on the history surrounding Dade's Battle of 1835, highlighted by a firing demonstration featuring the park's replica 1816 U.S. Flintlock Musket.
+Join a park ranger every Saturday morning throughout the cooler months of the year for a program on the history surrounding Dade's Battle of 1835.
+This talk at the breastworks in front of the museum will include a static display of period weapons, uniforms and accoutrements.
 (Note: Program may be superceded by park events.)

 Bike Ride to Hidden Spring @ Edward Ball Wakulla Springs State ParkSaturday, December 2, 2017 - 10:30am to 12:30pm EST